-Please accept the heartfelt thanks of an engineer for your defence of them, contained in have given to apparently unrecognized facts, reputation depending thereon; also, that accidents are more the result of a bad system than carelessness on their part."
+Please accept the heartfelt thanks of an engineer for your defence of them, contained in run at the rate of eight or ten miles an hour, your article on railroad accidents, in No. 15 for that is nothing new; it was done twenty of the present Volume, and the publicity you have given to apparently unrecognized facts, well, too, but neither Gurney's, nor any other | "that engineers have every inducement to steam carriage can be made to compete with avoid accidents, their own personal safety and reputation depending thereon; also, that accidents are more the result of a bad system than carelessness on their part."